egonbraun/flatplan/README.md

 `--output="path"` Writes flattened plan to the specified path, default: STDOUT.

-`--plan="path"` Reads JSON plan from the specified path, default: STDIN.
+`--path="path"` Reads JSON plan from the specified path, default: STDIN.

 `--remove="tag=value"` Removes the resources that contain a certain tag, default: empty